• Skip to primary navigation

 Calories:81kcal

-Nutrient dense, vegan and gluten free, these little energy bites will fill you up without slowing you down!
-Half the recipe for a a yield of about 19 bites. vegan + gluten free
+These little energy bites will fill you up without slowing you down!
+Packed with pumpkin pie flavors, these pumpkin kasha energy bites are a delicious, addition to afternoon snack time!
+Half the recipe for a yield of about 19 bites.
+This recipe is vegetarian, vegan and easily gluten free

 Ingredients